 Acquisitions can be structured as a share purchase, in which case the shares of the Irish company are acquired directly from the shareholders.
 All the assets and liabilities of the target company are acquired in a share purchase.
 The transaction is documented by a share purchase agreement that, if it includes any warranties, will typically be supplemented by a disclosure letter and an instrument of transfer of the shares.

-In an asset acquisition, the purchaser can choose which assets and liabilities it wishes to acquire.
+In an asset acquisition, the buyer can choose which assets and liabilities to acquire.
 The parties will typically enter into an asset transfer agreement that documents the assets to be transferred and the consideration payable.
-Depending on the asset profile of the business, specific additional transfer documents may be required to perfect the transfer of the assets in question.
-If the nature of the assets and liabilities being transferred is such that the transfer constitutes a transfer of undertakings, there will be an automatic transfer to the purchaser of the rights and obligations of the target company towards its employees by virtue of the European Communities (Protection of Employees on Transfer of Undertakings) Regulations, 2003.
+Additional transfer documents may be required to perfect the transfer of the assets in question.
+If transaction is the transfer of an undertaking, there will be an automatic transfer to the buyer of the rights of, and obligations of the target company towards, its employees under the European Communities (Protection of Employees on Transfer of Undertakings) Regulations 2003.

-Prior to an acquisition of either the assets or shares of an existing company, an extensive due diligence exercise will typically be carried out.
-Third-party consents may also be required in advance of the acquisition.
-The acquisition of shares in a public limited company may also be subject to compliance with the Irish Takeover Rules.
+An extensive due diligence exercise will typically be carried out.
+Third-party consents may be required in advance of the acquisition.

-In addition to the above, the European Communities (Cross-Border Mergers) Regulations 2008 (as amended) introduced a legal framework to enable cross-border mergers between public or private limited companies from different Member States of the EEA.
+The European Communities (Cross-Border Mergers) Regulations 2008 (as amended) contain a legal framework to enable cross-border mergers between public or private limited companies from different Member States of the EEA.
 All the assets and liabilities of one or more companies are transferred to another company by way of universal succession and the transferor company is dissolved without going into liquidation.
-The merger can be effected by acquisition, by formation of a new company or by absorption (which involves the assimilation of a wholly owned subsidiary into the surviving company).
+The merger can be by acquisition, by formation of a new company or by absorption (involving the assimilation of a wholly owned subsidiary into the surviving company).

-The Companies Act introduced a domestic statutory regime for Irish private companies modelled on the European Cross-Border Merger regime.
-At least one of the entities involved in the transaction must be an LTD. The transaction involves either a court approval process or use of the Summary Approval Procedure (requiring shareholder consent and the making of a declaration of solvency by the directors).
-Under the Companies Act, a private company limited by shares can also be split (by division) between two other Irish companies (one of which must be an LTD and neither of which can be a public limited company).
+The Companies Act contains a domestic statutory regime for Irish private companies modelled on the European Cross-Border Merger regime.
+The transaction involves either a court approval process or use of the Summary Approval Procedure (requiring shareholder consent and the making of a declaration of solvency by the directors).
+A private company limited by shares can also be split (by division) between two other Irish companies (one of which must be an LTD and neither of which can be a public limited company).
 Divisions are conducted through a court-approved process and the Summary Approval Procedure cannot be used.
 Mergers and divisions of public limited companies are also regulated under the Companies Act.

 iii Joint ventures

 Foreign investors may establish a joint venture in Ireland.
-In this regard, the following three structures are commonly used:
+The following three structures are commonly used:

-- a corporate joint venture involving the incorporation of a limited liability company to carry out the joint venture business (potentially a DAC with a specified objects clause);
+- a corporate joint venture involving the incorporation of a limited liability company to carry out the joint venture business;

 - a partnership formed under the Partnership Act 1980 or the Limited Partnerships Act 1907.
 The partnership may be limited or unlimited and will be subject to one level of tax; and